-The objective of the project is close cooperation between Estonian and Latvian authorities and research institutions for the reduction of the nitrogen load into Gulf of Riga.
+Estonia and Latvia have a common goal - to reduce the nitrogen input in the Gulf of Riga, due to its extensive pollution impact.
+The objective of the project was to develop close cooperation between Estonian and Latvian authorities and research institutions for the reduction of the nitrogen load into the Gulf of Riga.

-The cooperation within the project GURINIMAS addressed the following challenges: How to address the nitrogen pathways within and between air, soil and water?
-What are the implications of the nitrogen cascade for developing practices that minimise pollution swapping and maximise co-benefits?
-Is nitrogen ‘pollution swapping’ still an issue when considering a framing toward improving nitrogen use efficiency?
+The cooperation within the project GURINIMAS addressed the following challenges: How to address the nitrogen pathways within and between air, soil, and water?
+What are the implications of the nitrogen cascade for developing practices that minimize pollution swapping and maximize co-benefits?
+Is nitrogen ‘pollution swapping’ still an issue when considering farming toward improving nitrogen use efficiency?
 What implications does the nitrogen cascade have for the development of effective policy instruments?
 Could strategies that seek win-win situations across the nitrogen cycle help overcome barriers-to-change?

 The project contributes to the implementation of the EUSBSR policy area "NUTRI - Reducing nutrient inputs to the sea to acceptable levels" and the achievement of the EUSBSR objective "Save the Sea"